comgsi/documents/README.md

 ```
 For a complete set of fix files, please download them from the [DTC website](https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi/download).

-If you have any questions, please contact gsi-help@ucar.edu.
+If you have any questions, please visit the GSI/EnKF user support forum: https://dtcenter.org/forum/gsi-enkf-user-support